How to show or hide formulas in cells of specified range/active sheet/all sheets in Excel?

 By default, it will display the formulas' calculated results in Microsoft Excel cells.
 We can only view formulas in the Formulas Bars when we select specific cell.
 It is not easy to view all formulas in the whole worksheet.
 Actually, we can modify the viewing setting in Excel Options dialog box, and show all formulas in cells:

-- Click the File tab in Excel 2010/2013, Office Button in Excel 2007;
+1. Click the File > Options in Excel 2010/2013, or click Office Button > Excel Options in Excel 2007;

 Kutools for Excel will help us easily toggle between viewing formulas' calculated results in cells and displaying formulas in cells with View Options tool.

-The View Options tool of Kutools for Excel makes it possible to show or hide most of Microsoft Excel settings quickly, such as Inner Tabs, Formula Bar, Status Bar, Windows in Taskbar, Gridlines, Page breaks, Zeros Values, Vertical scroll bar, Horizontal scroll bar, Sheet tabs, … etc. It will save your time in looking for these setting when you need to show or hide them.More information about View Options...
+The View Options utility of Kutools for Excel makes it possible to show or hide most of Microsoft Excel settings quickly, such as Inner Tabs, Formula Bar, Status Bar, Windows in Taskbar, Gridlines, Page breaks, Zeros Values, Vertical scroll bar, Horizontal scroll bar, Sheet tabs, … etc. It will save your time in looking for these setting when you need to show or hide them.